-I only practice Family Law and I only practice in Cook County, IL.
+I only practice Family Law and I only practice in Chicago, Cook County, IL.
 Specifically, I will only handle cases in the Richard J. Daley Center at 50 W. Washington, Chicago, Illinois.
 This is the largest court building in the world.
 Tens of thousands of family law cases are processed in the Richard J. Daley Center each year.
 There’s more than enough work on those 32 floors for any law firm.
+If you’re getting a divorce in Chicago, my firm is available and only focuses on the courthouse in Chicago.

 Specifically, I don’t want to bill my clients for driving to and from different court houses.